omarkmu/pz-omichat/docs/sandbox-options/basic-features.md

 The maximum number of [custom shouts](#enablecustomshouts) that players are allowed to define.

 The maximums apply to regular and sneak shouts separately; a value of `10` means a player can specify 10 shouts and 10 sneak shouts.

+**This option is deprecated and will be removed in a future version in favor of a hardcoded value.**

 ### MinimumCommandAccessLevel
 **Default:** `16`